Mrsaifhacker65/DREAM-TERMUX/README.md

 # DREAM-TERMUX

-**DREAM-TERMUX** DREAM-TERMUX: Transform your TermuX into a dynamic, hacking-themed terminal with style and customization plugin
+**DREAM-TERMUX** DREAM-TERMUX: Transform your TermuX into a Advance hacking-themed terminal with style and customization plugin

 ---